giridhar7632/the-MERN-stack/07-user-api-endpoints.md

 1) If there is no token, the user is not verified, return false
 2) Then verify the token, using `verify` method of `jsonwebtoken`.
-3) Check if user exists in our database
+3) Check if the user exists in our database
     - If doesn't exist, return false
     - Else, return true.